tc39/notes/es7/2016-09/sept-28.md

 JSL: There are multiple problems: When you do change the exports (insert explanation)

-BF: The two things which come up the most for Node CTC:
+BFS: The two things which come up the most for Node CTC:
     - Named imports being supported in whatever fashion for `import <named thing>` from CommonJS
     - Can we do something synchronously? require(ESM) synchronously returns the module namespace object That's mostly what this is about.